lala-la-flaca/DevOpsBootcamp_11_AWS_EKS/README.md

 ### AutoScaling Group and AutoScaler YAML file.
-1. Go to the EC2 menu and under the AutoScaling Group select the AutoScaling group created.
+1. In the AWS Management Console, go to the EC2 service.
+2. Under Auto Scaling Groups, select the Auto Scaling group created for the EKS cluster.
-2. The tag section indicates the tags used in the cluster.
+3. In the Tags section, review the tags used by the cluster.
-3. Get the sutoscaler-yaml file.
+4. Download the cluster-autoscaler-autodiscover.yaml file
-4. Open the file and modify the ServiceAccount information to set the EKSServiceAccountRole
+5. Open the YAML file and do the following:
-5. Modify the deployment section to add the cluster-autoscaler.kubernetes.io/safe-to-evict: "false"
+   * Update the ServiceAccount section to use the EKSServiceAccountRole.
-6. Modify the deployment section with the cluster name and add the following options.
+   * In the Deployment metadata section, add the following annotation to prevent eviction:
+   * In the container command section, add your cluster name:
-7. Modify the container image used and its tag to match the Kubernetes version used by the cluster and the latest tag.
+   * Update the container image and tag to match your cluster's Kubernetes version.
-9. Apply the autoscaler yaml file.
+10. Apply the modified YAML file using kubectl:
-10. Verify the running pods in the namespace
+11. Verify that the Cluster Autoscaler pod is running in the correct namespace:

 ### Deploying the Nginx app
-1. Get the Deployment yaml file.
+1. Get the deployment YAML file.
 2. Apply the deployment file.
 3. Edit the deployment file to increase  and decrease the number of replicas, and see how the loadbalancer scales up and down according to the resources needed.